-Assistant Clinical Professor

-B.S.
-University of Massachusetts, Amherst
+Associate Professor of Practice, Physical Therapy B.S.
+University of Massachusetts, Amherst M.S.

-M.S.
 P.T.
-Simmons College

-D.P.T.
-Simmons College
+Simmons College D.P.T.
+Simmons College justin.jones@simmons.edu

-justin.jones@simmons.edu

 Dr. Jones is a board certified orthopedic clinical specialist and has worked in a variety of outpatient clinical and management positions during his career.
 His clinical interests include orthopedics and sports medicine.
 Justin's primary teaching responsibilities are in the musculoskeletal course sequence of the curriculum.
 In addition to his teaching responsibilities, he maintains his outpatient clinical practice in a hospital based clinic.